United States sanctions against Iran: Second Trump presidency

-On May 14, 2025, the State Department imposed sanctions on three Iranian nationals and one Iranian entity associated with the Iranian Defense Innovation and Research Organization (SPND).
+On 14 May 2025, the State Department imposed sanctions on three Iranian nationals and one Iranian entity associated with the Iranian Defense Innovation and Research Organization (SPND).
 All individuals sanctioned are alleged to be involved in the proliferation of weapons of mass destruction.

-On June 7, 2025 the U.S. Treasury Department imposed sanctions on 10 individuals and 27 entities, including Iranian nationals and firms based in the UAE and Hong Kong.
+On 7 June 2025 the U.S. Treasury Department imposed sanctions on 10 individuals and 27 entities, including Iranian nationals and firms based in the UAE and Hong Kong.
 These targets include the Zarringhalam brothers, accused of laundering billions via shell companies tied to the IRGC and Iran’s Central Bank.
 The funds reportedly supported Iran’s nuclear and missile programs, oil sales, and terrorist proxies.

-On July 30, the United States imposed sanctions on 115 Iran-linked individuals, entities and vessels associated with Iranian oil or petrochemical products, aiming to complicate Iran's ability to finance its operations.
+On 30 July, the United States imposed sanctions on 115 Iran-linked individuals, entities and vessels associated with Iranian oil or petrochemical products, aiming to complicate Iran's ability to finance its operations.
 Trump declared that any nation or individual engaging in the purchase of Iranian oil or petrochemical products would face sanctions from the United States.

 In August 2025, a new series of U.S. sanctions were imposed on Iran, targeting companies and vessels associated with Antonis Margaritis for their role in facilitating the transportation and sale of Iranian oil.

+In February 2026, U.S. president Donald Trump signed an executive order authorizing the imposition of tariffs of up to 25 percent on countries that conduct trade with Iran.
+The move was presented as part of Washington’s broader pressure campaign against Tehran, despite the continuation of diplomatic talks between Iran and the United States at the time.
+According to Reuters, the measure targets Iran’s trade partners rather than Iran directly and is intended to discourage international commerce with the country.

+In 2026, US treasury secretary Scott Bessent stated that the United States had seized nearly 500 million U.S. dollars in cryptocurrency assets linked to Iranian entities as part of a broader sanctions enforcement campaign.
+The announcement was made during a media interview in which he described the operation as part of efforts to disrupt financial networks associated with Iran.
+According to Treasury officials, the action was carried out under a sanctions enforcement initiative targeting assets and financial channels allegedly used for sanctions evasion.
+The campaign also included measures such as freezing bank accounts and restricting access to international financial systems.

+In August 2026, declaring "economic d-day" during the 2026 Iran war, Trump announced that any nation trading with the Iranian regime would be sanctioned.
+US treasury secretary Scott Bessent announced a new US sanctions campaign dubbed Operation Economic Outcast, warning that every country has a set deadline to halt economic activities with Iran or risk Treasury action that includes the removal of the US dollar financial system.